bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 that once we have received a value from the **new-todo-click** channel another one doesn't get pulled out of the channel until there is a value is received from the **cancel-new-form-click**.

+So what is happening is that because 5 or so *new-todo-click*s are stacked up when you click the cancel button the form closes and loop continues and pulls of another *new-todo-click* of the channel and thus the form is rendered open again, presenting the illusion that the form never closed.

 To me it is amazing that you can express this level of control over execution order and program state in such a straight forward